retail-inmotion/assignment-backend/README.md

 Some additional requirements on the created service:
 * The created solution has to build without errors with the command "dotnet build"
+* The created solution should be executing without errors with the command "dotnet run"
 * The service has to be production ready, so make sure its correctness is verified

 Some additonal notes: